-TAS has established rules, applicable to all employees, to govern solicitation and distribution of written material during working time and entry onto the premises and work areas.
-All employees are expected to comply strictly with these rules.
+TAS has established the following rules to govern solicitation and distribution of written material during working time and entry onto the premises and work areas.

-- No employee shall solicit or promote support for any cause or organization, which is not related to TAS business or which has not been pre-approved by authorized TAS administrator, during his or her working time or during the working time of the employee or employees at whom the activity is directed; - 2.
-No employee shall distribute or circulate any written or printed material which has not been pre-approved by authorized TAS administrator for distribution in work areas at any time, during his or her working time, or during the working time of the employee or employees at whom the activity is directed; - 3.
-Non-employees will not be permitted to solicit or to distribute written material for any purpose on TAS property, except when required under California or federal law.
+- 1. No staff member shall solicit or promote any cause or organization, which is not related to TAS business or which has not been pre-approved by authorized TAS administrator, during working time or during the working time. - 2.
+No staff member shall distribute or circulate any material which has not been preapproved by authorized TAS administrator for distribution in work areas at any time, during working time. - 3.
+Non-staff members will not be permitted to solicit or to distribute material for any purpose on TAS property, except when required under California or federal law.